Connork94/Writing-Style-NLP-Analysis/Analysing an Author’s Writing Style With Natural Language Processing.md

 The use of fling changed drastically over time.
 Not only was the word used in more stories early in Howard’s career but also used more frequently within those stories.

 ### Fling
-Examining synonyms of fling shows a variety of other verbs such as toss, whirl, and pass became preferred later in REH’s career.
+Examining synonyms of fling shows a variety of other verbs such as toss, whirl, and pass became preferred later in Howard’s career.

 ![VERB_fling_frequency_percentage](https://github.com/Connork94/Robert-E-Howard-NLP-analysis/assets/38993475/3049a68a-7e11-4e69-8635-c199892525d3)